-Like the Cité Durmar or the Villa Santos-Dumont rue des Thermopyles is one of those little-known corners of Paris for which you could travel miles.
+Like Cité Durmar or Villa Santos-Dumont, rue des Thermopyles is one of those little-known corners of Paris that you could travel miles to discover.
 Quiet, unspoilt and colorful, this bucolic cobbled alley nestles in the Plaisance district and bears witness to its past as a village bordering the big city.
 Follow us as we discover this hidden treasure of the 14th arrondissement.

 A haven of peace in the 14th arrondissement

-Along its 280-meter length, you can enjoy the lush greenery that surrounds you.
-On walls, sidewalks and windowsills, vegetation is everywhere.
-Between the climbing ivy, the invasive wisteria and the many plants carefully placed in planters, it’s a veritable urban jungle urban jungle into which we are gradually drawn.
-Between rue Raymond-Losserand and rue Didot, the alleyway is a delight for strollers and a sumptuous subject for photographers.
+Along its 280-meter length, you’ll be able to take in the lush greenery.
+On the walls, along the sidewalks and at the window sills, vegetation is everywhere.
+Between the climbing ivy, the invasive wisteria and the many plants carefully placed in the window boxes, it’s a veritable urban jungle that we’re gradually entering.
+Between rue Raymond-Losserand and rue Didot, the alleyway enchants strollers and offers photographers a truly sumptuous subject.

 As with many picturesque country lanes, rue des Thermopyles still shows traces of its working-class, modest past.
 Here, the typical houses of the old village of Plaisance are still standing, and the ambient charm of the place is still intact.

-Small cottages, former workshops and mini-gardens form an eclectic and aesthetically pleasing ensemble.
-But what really makes us fall in love with this unusual passageway is undoubtedly the details and colors.
-A completely turquoise façade, a tiny yellow door, a delightfully retro sign or a work of street art: there are many curiosities hidden along the cobblestones of rue des Thermopyles.
+Small cottages, old workshops and mini-gardens form an eclectic and aesthetically pleasing ensemble.
+But what really makes us fall in love with this unusual passageway are the details and the colors.
+A completely turquoise facade, a tiny yellow door, a delightfully retro sign or a work of street art: there are many curiosities hidden along the cobblestones of rue des Thermopyles.

 Rue des Thermopyles – 75014